KognitionAI/pilecv4j/README.md

 ## lib-python

 Because many deep learning systems use Python (e.g. [PyTorch](https://pytorch.org/)), lib-python allows you to use these frameworks from your Java code.

+## lib-ipc

+This is an extension of system IPC functionality for "shared memory" for use from Java and specifically geared toward passing `Mat`s between processes.
+It has three different implementations:

+1. Posix Shared Memory - this is the default on Linux
+2. System V Shared Memory - optionally, this can be selected on Linux platforms
+3. Windows - this is the only implementation available on Windows since Windows doesn't support Posix or System V.

 ## lib-tf